Divyaharshini/pmbok_quiz/docs/pmp.md

 •	Hardware: The project requires 3 computers with, 20TB RAM and Intel core i5 7th Gen.
 •	Software: The project requires database server which is MySQL in case of our project.

+### Request for Proposal
+- Purpose of RFP: The purpose of RFP is to get assistance from HTML, CSS, and javascript technologies and installing storage servers such as MySQL.

+### Organization’s Background:
+We are going to develop the project privately.
+Our team consists of three employees and we share the work among ourselves while pplanning and developing the application.

+### Basic Requirements:
+Our group mainly focuses on team members' safety and therefore planning to acquire an stress-free workspace for the employees and no overtime is entertained.

+### Hardware and Software Environment:
+- HP monitors and Laptops.
+- Intel core i5 7th generation.
+- SQL server.

+### Description of RFP Process:
+Our group uses efficient hardware and software devices.
+The storage servers used are expected to maintain overload.

+### Statement of work and Schedule Information:
+Installing the hardware and extending the storage capacity, downloading software takes about 15 days to complete.
+Inspecting area of work for installing – 3 days, planning and moving hardware – 4 days, installing hardware – 7 days.
+Testing the installed devices – 1 days.
+All these tasks are done way before starting the project work.

+### Possible Appendices:
+•	Current System Overview – All the current similar systems have efficient and limited storage.
+•	System Requirements contain advanced extendable storage devices.
+•	Data should not exceed 18 TB.
+•	Required Contents of Vendor’s Response to RFP.
+•	Model Contract.

 ## Project Stakeholder Management Plan

 ### Stakeholder Register

 Name | Position | Internal/External | Project Role | Contact Information
 ----  | -------- |  ----------------- |  ------------  |  ------------------
 Denise Case | Mentor | External | Mentor | dcase@nwmissouri.edu